30 Apr 2019

 However, this long term relationship can be saved and this is exactly what this article is going talk about.
 We, parts world USA will tell you everything you need to know to keep your old friend on the farm running happily along.

 If you follow the following the tips having blind faith on us, your Antique tractor may run smoothly, and you and your old friend can live happily ever after together.

-Just like how an athlete needs to warm up before trying to make her body perform to its maximum level.
+Just like how an athlete needs to warm up before trying to make his body perform to its maximum level.
 Otherwise, there is a high risk of doing damage.

 Your tractor is no different!

 Normal operating temperature for diesel tractors is around 80-85 °C.

 You should allow the engine to reach this temperature by running it for 5 minutes before making it do any heavy work, especially if your tractor is turbo-charged.

 Allow your tractor to cool down a bit before turning the key off and shutting down the engine.
 This gives time for the pistons to cool down and also greatly cool down the turbocharger and the shaft.

 Suddenly turning off the engine will cut off the oil supply to the turbine shaft.
 This will highly heated shaft to burn up the remaining oil and there is a chance of the shaft melting because there is no supply of oil.